chakravala/Grassmann.jl/docs/src/design.md

 [![Build status](https://ci.appveyor.com/api/projects/status/yey8huk505h4b81u?svg=true)](https://ci.appveyor.com/project/chakravala/abstracttensors-jl)

 The `AbstractTensors` package is intended for universal interoperability of the abstract `TensorAlgebra` type system.
-All `TensorAlgebra{V}` subtypes have type parameter ``V``, used to store a `VectorBundle` value obtained from *DirectSum.jl*.
+All `TensorAlgebra{V}` subtypes have type parameter ``V``, used to store a `TensorBundle` value obtained from *DirectSum.jl*.
-By itself, this package does not impose any specifications or structure on the `TensorAlgebra{V}` subtypes and elements, aside from requiring ``V`` to be a `VectorBundle`.
+By itself, this package does not impose any specifications or structure on the `TensorAlgebra{V}` subtypes and elements, aside from requiring ``V`` to be a `TensorBundle`.
-This means that different packages can create tensor types having a common underlying `VectorBundle` structure.
+This means that different packages can create tensor types having a common underlying `TensorBundle` structure.
 For example, this is mainly used in *Grassmann.jl* to define various `SubAlgebra`, `TensorTerm` and `TensorMixed` types, each with subtypes.
 Externalizing the abstract type helps extend the dispatch to other packages.

-The key to making the whole interoperability work is that each `TensorAlgebra` subtype shares a `VectorBundle` parameter (with all `isbitstype` parameters), which contains all the info needed at compile time to make decisions about conversions.
+The key to making the whole interoperability work is that each `TensorAlgebra` subtype shares a `TensorBundle` parameter (with all `isbitstype` parameters), which contains all the info needed at compile time to make decisions about conversions.
 So other packages need only use the vector space information to decide on how to convert based on the implementation of a type.
 If external methods are needed, they can be loaded by `Requires` when making a separate package with `TensorAlgebra` interoperability.

-Since `VectorBundle` choices are fundamental to `TensorAlgebra` operations, the universal interoperability between `TensorAlgebra{V}` elements with different associated `VectorBundle` choices is naturally realized by applying the `union` morphism to operations, e.g. ``\bigwedge :\Lambda^{p_1}V_1\times\dots\times\Lambda^{p_g}V_g \rightarrow \Lambda^{\sum_kp_k}\bigcup_k V_k``.
+Since `TensorBundle` choices are fundamental to `TensorAlgebra` operations, the universal interoperability between `TensorAlgebra{V}` elements with different associated `TensorBundle` choices is naturally realized by applying the `union` morphism to operations, e.g. ``\bigwedge :\Lambda^{p_1}V_1\times\dots\times\Lambda^{p_g}V_g \rightarrow \Lambda^{\sum_kp_k}\bigcup_k V_k``.
 Some of the method names like ``+,-,*,\otimes,\circledast,\odot,\boxtimes,\star`` for `TensorAlgebra` elements are shared across different packages, with interoperability.
 ```julia